MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-onelake-page.md

 - Export data

 ## Filters
-There are three report filters located at the top of the page.
+There are two report filters located at the top of the page and one filter located at top right corner of table visual.

 * **Capacity Name** - Select a capacity.
 The app displays information related to the selected capacity.